-4.1 What is a Neighbourhood Planning?
+4.1 What is Neighbourhood Planning?

 Neighbourhood Planning was introduced under the Localism Act 2011.
-It enables people to help shape development in their local area.
-Neighbourhood plans are a community-led process delivered by 'neighbourhood forums.'
-However, forums will require the support of the Council to progress their plan.
+It enables people to help shape development in their local area through neighbourhood plans and orders.
+Neighbourhood development plans and neighbourhood development orders are a community-led process delivered by 'neighbourhood forums.'
+However, forums will require the support of the Council to progress their plan or order.
 Once a neighbourhood plan is adopted it forms part of the Local Plan and sets out planning policies for the neighbourhood area.
+Neighbourhood development orders grant permission for specific types of development.

-The process a neighbourhood plan follows to adoption can broadly be broken down in 5 stages, as summarised in figure 4 and set out in detail on the following pages.
+The process a neighbourhood plan or order follows to being made (adopted) can broadly be broken down in 5 stages, as summarised in figure 4 and set out in detail on the following pages.
 The neighbourhood forum is responsible for many aspects of the consultation, however, this SCI sets out how and where we will provide support.

-This SCI and our Neighbourhood Planning Protocol will help to guide forums to ensure they undertake appropriate consultation.
-Further information on neighbourhood planning is available at: www.brent.gov.uk/neighbourhoodplanning.
+The Neighbourhood Planning Act 2017 requires local planning authorities to set out in their SCI policies for giving advice or assistance on proposals for making neighbourhood development orders or for modifications to neighbourhood development plans.
+This SCI and our Neighbourhood Planning Protocol, attached as Appendix 3, sets out the Councils policies.
+The SCI will also help to guide forums in undertaking consultation.
+Further information on neighbourhood planning is available at: www.brent.gov.uk/neighbourhood planning.

-Desi gnation (part 1))
+Deci gnation (nart 1) Desi gnation (part i)